zcswdt/Color_OCR_image_generator/README.md

 ## Random spaces about generating text
 Because the text in the real scene is likely to have a certain gap, if the distance of the text you generate is fixed, it is likely that the text in the trained model cannot be recognized with too large a gap.
 This code solves this very well.
 This code solves this problem by adding random spaces to the code.
-The specific effects are as follows:
+The specific effects are as follows:<br>
 | <img src="./demo_image/img_3_space15.jpg" width="300">    |   <img src="./demo_image/img_3_space57.jpg" width="300">    |  <img src="./demo_image/img_3_space79.jpg" width="300">   |